prometheus/client_java/README.md

 Sometimes it is not possible to directly instrument code, as it is not in your control.
 This requires you to proxy metrics from other systems.

-To do so you need to create a custom collector (which will require to be registered as a normal metric), for example:
+To do so you need to create a custom collector (which will need to be registered as a normal metric), for example:

 ```java
 class YourCustomCollector extends Collector {